jacobvinzent/JWT-with-.Net-on-Qlik-Sense-SaaS/README.md

 * Install OpenSSL on the developer machine

 ## Installation ##
+In order to follow the installation instructions below, please go to the GitHub repository with the source code (only required if you are reading this Readme from  a location othen than the GitHub repository itself): __[JWT with .Net GitHub Repository](https://github.com/jacobvinzent/JWT-with-.Net-on-Qlik-Sense-SaaS)__

 1. Use one of the options available when clicking on the "Code" button to clone the repository, open it directly with Visual Studio (easiest option) or download it as a ZIP file <br>